HOUSE RULES & REGULATIONS

 DOCUMENTS by an owner, member of his family, guest or lessee thereof, subjects

-such owner to a possible fine not to exceed fifty ($50.00) dollars
+such owner to a possible fine not to exceed one hundred ($100.00) dollars

 per day of said violation, plus assessment for actual amount of damage caused by